Skip navigation

 • Emergency Assistance (external link): Ukrainians who require financial assistance while waiting for federal support may be eligible for Emergency Assistance through the Ontario Works program.

-• Employment Assistance: Through Employment Halton, Ukrainians can access virtual employment workshops 24/7 and register for employment related workshops at haltonjobs.ca.
+• Employment Assistance: Through Employment Halton, Ukrainians can access virtual employment workshops 24/7 and register for employment related workshops at haltonjobs.ca (external link).
 Ukrainians with a work permit can also receive individual assistance from Employment Halton staff to help them find a job.

 • Subsidized Passes for Low Income Transit (SPLIT): Through the SPLIT program, Ukrainian migrants may apply for assistance with the cost of a bus pass or tickets in Burlington, Milton and Oakville or the cost to participate in the ActiVan or Taxi Scrip programs in Halton Hills.
 If eligible, 50% of the transportation costs will be paid on the individual’s behalf.

-For more information or to apply for one of the Regional supports on this page, please call 311 or email accesshalton@halton.ca
+For more information or to apply for one of the Regional supports on this page, please email accesshalton@halton.ca or call 311 .

 There are several options for making a donation in support of Ukrainian newcomers and help them resettle in Halton.